 Verbal reasoning - Understanding and analyzing language-based information.

-Spatial ability – Visualizing and manipulating objects in space.
+Visuospatial ability - Visualizing and manipulating objects and space.

 Working memory - Holding and processing information in short-term memory.